iszczesniak/cpp/memory/index.md

 temporary place to the final place, e.g., a variable that was initialized with the result.

-If the return type is of a reference type, we say that a function returns the result by reference.
+If the return type is a reference type, we say that a function returns the result by reference.
 The reference should be initialized with data that will exist when the function returns (i.e., the data should outlive the function).
-Containers (e.g., `std::vector`), for instance, return a reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.
+For instance, functions (e.g., `operator[]` or `front`) of containers (e.g., `std::vector`) return references to dynamically-allocated data.

 The example below shows how to return a result by value and by reference.
 On a modern system with a modern compiler, a result